upper/upper.io/site/website/blog/2020-08-29-whats-new-on-upper-v4.md

 ---

 We're happy to announce the release of `upper/db` v4.
-This release is the culmination of several years of experience (and emotional breakdowns and breakthroughs) using Go, SQL databases and APIs of different kinds in production.
+This release is the culmination of several years of experience (and emotional breakdowns 😜 and breakthroughs 😎) using Go, SQL databases and APIs of different kinds in production.
 We hope you enjoy using `upper/db` as we also enjoy using it, developing it, and improving it over time.